Help Is On The Way Lyrics

 Upon which we here rely

-We keep axes in the attic
+We keep axes in the attics

 To see cameras in the sky